jayeshsingh62/Feed-The-Animals/README.md

 # Prototype-2
-A top-down view game with animals coming towards the player from the top and shoot pizza to feed them
+A top-down view game with animals coming towards the player from the top and shoot steak to feed them